ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

   - Each flag is translated independently
 - The TcbInfo `vendorInfo` SHALL shall be copied to the field named `measurement-map / mval / raw-value`

-If there are multiple evidence triples with the same `environment-map` then they MUST be merged into a single entry.
+If there are multiple `endorsed-triple-record`s with the same `environment-map` then they MUST be merged into a single entry.
-If the `measurement-values-map` fields in evidence triples have conflicting values then the Verifier MUST fail validation.
+If the `measurement-values-map` fields in Evidence triples have conflicting values then the Verifier MUST fail validation.

 # Implementation Status